sdiehl/wiwinwlh/tutorial.md

 ```

 Type signatures can also appear at the value level in the form of *explicit type
-signatures* which are denoted in parentheses and have an explicit type
+signatures* which are denoted in parentheses.
-ascription to a subexpression in the function body.

 ```haskell
 add1 :: Int -> Int